 The Georgetown University Center for Children and Families (CCF) is an independent, nonpartisan policy and research center founded in 2005 with a mission to expand and improve high-quality, affordable health coverage for America’s children and families.

-As part of the McCourt School of Public Policy‘s Health Policy Institute, Georgetown CCF provides research, develops strategies, and offers solutions to improve the health of America’s children and families, particularly those with low and moderate incomes.
+As part of the McCourt School of Public Policy, Georgetown CCF provides research, develops strategies, and offers solutions to improve the health of America’s children and families, particularly those with low and moderate incomes.
 In particular, CCF examines policy development and implementation efforts related to Medicaid, the Children’s Health Insurance Program (CHIP) and the Affordable Care Act.

 CCF is funded by private foundations.
 We welcome the sharing of our web content and publications, but ask that a request for permission be sent to Cathy Hope before reprinting or reposting our reports or blog posts in full.
-Permission is not needed for the posting of excerpts, quotes, or graphical content, though credit and attribution to CCF is.
+Permission is not needed for the posting of excerpts, quotes, or graphic content but please include proper attribution.